 Private Placement Life Insurance

 Private placement life insurance (PPLI) is a type of permanent life insurance designed for high net worth individuals who want more control over how their policy’s cash value is invested.
-Unlike traditional life insurance, which usually limits investment choices to fixed accounts or mutual funds.
+Unlike traditional life insurance policy, which usually limits investment choices to fixed accounts or mutual funds.

 How Does Private Placement Life Insurance Work?